oreoslabs/oreowallet/README.md

 - Type3: Both transaction decryption and creation are performed locally while transaction fetching/broadcasting rely on a public remote rpc like metamask.
 - Type4: A wallet embedded with a full node, syncs blocks/transactions with P2P network directly.

-OreoWallet aims to build both Type2 and Type3 wallet for IronFish blockchain.
-Currently, we are on the way to Type2 wallet.
+OreoWallet aims to build an easy-to-use Type2 extension wallet for Ironfish blockchain.

 ## Development Roadmap

-### Milestone 1: Iron Fish wallet-only sdk in wasm
+### Milestone 1: Iron Fish wallet-only sdk in wasm (Done)
 - To build an extension wallet, wasm sdk is needed.
 - The sdk should support account creation and transaction creation to support type2 wallet.
 - The sdk should support all wallet functionalities to support type3/type4 wallet.

-### Milestone 2: Type2 wallet for better experience
+### Milestone 2: Type2 wallet for better experience (Done)
 - Account creation, import, export (compatible with current Iron Fish wallet).
 - Support IRON native token transfer.
 - Support user created asset transfer.
 - Support native mint/burn transaction.
 - Support Orescriptions NFT display and transfer.

-### Milestone 3: Type3 wallet for better privacy
+### Milestone 3 (V1): Type3 wallet for better privacy (Deprecated)
 - Transaction decryption locally.
 - A fully no-custodial type3 wallet.

+### Milestone 3 (V2): Optimizing data provider and improving user experience (Ongoing)
+- Prover, transaction proof generation
+- DecryptionWorker, transaction decryption
+- Encryption mechanism, design a mechanism to encrypt messages between server and user
+- 3 articles about Ironfish and OreoWallet
+- 3 activities with IFLabs to get more users
+- 5k OreoWallet users
+- 100k IRON in OreoWallet

-### Milestone 4: Intergation with privacy protocol on routing layer for fully privacy
+### Milestone 4: Intergation with privacy protocol on routing layer
-- Fully privay wallet both on routing level and transaction level.
+- Privay wallet on routing level and transaction level.

 ### Milestone 5: More features enabled and ongoing maintenance updates
 - Local merkle tree storage optimization if we can.